geekosaurusR3x/WorkingStargateMk2Raspi/Readme.md

 When you connect the stepper motors to the Motor HAT's terminals (M1-GND-M2 and M3-GND-M4), if you find your motors spin the wrong direction, swap the yellow and red wires to reverse the spin direction.
 My wires for each motor ended up as: yellow, red, (empty), green, grey.

 ### Custom PCB
-My revised version of Dan's [custom Stargate HAT/PCB](https://oshwlab.com/jeremyrgustafson/stargate-hat-with-wormhole) has all connections and required components marked in the silkscreen.
+My revised [custom Stargate HAT/PCB](https://oshwlab.com/jeremyrgustafson/stargate-hat-with-wormhole) based off of Dan's original design has all connections and required components marked in the silkscreen.
 The following components are required to be soldered directly to this PCB.
 Many have minimum order sizes because they come on a "tape and reel," but because they are so inexpensive it doesn't add much cost.

  - 11x BC847 SOT23 Transistors [C8547](https://lcsc.com/product-detail/Transistors-NPN-PNP_BC847A-1E_C8574.html)
  - 1x SS8050 1.5A Transistor [C2150](https://lcsc.com/product-detail/Bipolar-Transistors-BJT_Changjiang-Electronics-Tech-CJ-SS8050_C2150.html)